 This Proposal also brings clarity to the UNC.
 This can therefore also be seen as facilitating efficiency in the implementation of the UNC.

-4 The implications of implementing this Modification Proposal on security of supply, operation of the Total System and industry fragmentation
+4 The implications of implementing this Modification Proposal on security of supply, operation of the Total System and industry fragmentation a) The implications for operation of the System:

 Implementation would not be expected to affect the security of supply.